robinbing/Some-analysis-work/README.md

 ##2.
 207:
 A logistic regression model is built to explore the relationships between the probability of house sparrow’s survival and their physical characteristics.
 Step wise selection is applied to find the “best” model.

+##2.
+138:
+Logistic regression model to predict and analyze the depression patients.